Wary Parisians vow to keep party going one week after attacks

 Information screens near Republique square, where vigils have been held, beamed: “Paris will always be Paris” with an address for a website about what to do in the capital this weekend, replacing the usual traffic and weather messages.

-“These Parisian neighbourhoods that were hit are truly magical: lively, cosmopolitan, open to all the cultures of the world,” Paris Mayor Anne Hidalgo said.
+“These Parisian neighborhoods that were hit are truly magical: lively, cosmopolitan, open to all the cultures of the world,” Paris Mayor Anne Hidalgo said.

+“They have always been a successful melting-pot, and they will remain so,” she told the Journal du Dimanche newspaper.